RichardRivaldo/Machine-Learning/README.md

 9. Dimensionality Reduction
 10. Model Selection

-There are some small datasets to experiment on.

-Also, there are some documentation and self-taken notes in it.
+There are some small datasets to experiment on, also some documentations and self-taken notes in it.

 ### Environment
 This code is purposely made in Spyder IDE so it contains *#%%* to make notebook cells.